awsdocs/amazon-ecs-developer-guide/doc_source/api_failures_messages.md

 The following are examples of failure messages you might receive when running API commands\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/api_failures_messages.html)

+**Note**
+Besides the failure scenarios described here, APIs can also fail due to exceptions, resulting in error responses\.
+For a list of such exceptions, see [Common Errors](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/CommonErrors.html)\.